Minnesota Pre-Law Scholars (MPLS) Program

 Success in this program is largely dependent on being prepared and present in class.
 These guidelines have been established to help ensure your success.

-- May 9, 2014 – Decisions to all applicants will be emailed
+- May 8, 2015 – Decisions will be emailed to all applicants

 Applications will be reviewed by Law School Admissions staff and are designed to provide additional information on a candidate's maturity, judgment, communication, analytical skills and motivation to pursue a legal education.
 The Admissions Committee will complete a holistic assessment of all application materials.